vmmc2/Bleach/README.md

 ## Intro
-* The implementation of my undergraduate thesis in Computer Engineering
+* __The implementation of my undergraduate thesis to obtain my Bachelor's degree in Computer Engineering: "Bleach: A programming language aimed for teaching introductory 'Compilers' courses at universities."__
-  * Author: Victor Miguel de Morais Costa
+  * __Author/Student: Victor Miguel de Morais Costa__
-  * Advisor: Leopoldo Motta Teixeira
+  * __Advisor: Leopoldo Motta Teixeira__

 ## What is Bleach?